the-other-mariana/stats-ds/week9/README.md

 - If the mayority of data values is concentrated to the left side, we say we have a **Positive Skew**.

     - The skewness is classified according to the distribution's tail: it is positive skew because the mayority of data values is concentrated on the left side, leaving the tail on the right (positive) side.
-The parte that has less data value concentration (tail) is the one that determines *the type of skewness*.
+The part that has less data value concentration (tail) is the one that determines *the type of skewness*.

 - If the mayority of data values is concentrated to the right side, we say we have a **Negative Skew**.